privatenumber/vue-subslot/README.md

 </script>
 ```

+### Defining Subslots
-Alternatively, you can delegate the filteration logic to the script tag too.
+Alternatively to using inline filter attriburtes, you can delegate subslot definition to the component.
 With this syntax, you can access subslots like you would normal slots but via `$subslots`.
-_Card.vue_
+This is what _Card.vue_ would look like.
 ```vue
 <template>
 	<div class="card">